Revenue growth is one of the factors to consider when buying a stock. It’s no exception for General Motors (NYSE:GM).

 References and Credits

-1. Financial figures in all charts above were obtained from financial statements available in General Motors Investor Relations.
+1. Financial figures in all charts above were obtained and referenced from financial statements available in General Motors Investor Relations.

 2. GMC Sierra HD Denali image is used under creative commons license and sourced from the following websites: GMC Sierra.